ahrav/go-gitpack/blog/md/part3.md

 ```

 **OIDF & OIDL (Object ID Fan-Out & List)**
+You might notice the `unsafe` package here.
+We're using it to directly cast our byte slices into slices of `uint32` or `Hash` types.
+This avoids copying data from the memory-mapped region into Go's memory, giving us a zero-copy read for maximum performance.
+It's a powerful, but delicate, optimization.

 ```go
 // Same fan-out optimization as .idx files var fanout [fanoutEntries]uint32